-When we look at the prevalence of autism among boys and girls, boys are 4 times more likely to have autism than girls.
-Autism in girls are more likely to be accompanied by serious mental health retardation.
-It is also observed that in autistic children, girls with autism have more language and cognitive problems than boys with autism.
+When we look at the prevalence of autism among boys and girls, boys are 4.2 times more likely to have autism than girls.
+It is also observed that in children with autism, girls with autism have more language and cognitive problems than boys with autism.
 According to autism research, the risk of having autism genes in the second child of a family who has an individual with autism varies between 4% and 10%.

 Autism researchers are getting closer to a better understanding of why autistic spectrum disorders are four times higher in boys than girls.
 A study conducted by a team of Toronto scientists discovered that men carrying specific genetic mutations on the X-chromosome carry a high risk factors of having or developing OSB.
 Principal investigator Stephen Scherer, director of the association with autism called Center for Applied Genomics at the Children’s Hospital of Toronto Children’s Hospital, announced that the tendency of boys being more likely to have autism genes has being studied for years and they have found an indicator that explains the reason of this tendency.